 NATIONAL NACHOS DAY

-National Nachos Day is observed annually on November 6.
-In their simplest form, nachos are tortilla chips covered in nacho cheese or other melted cheese and served with salsa.
+On November 6th, National Nachos Day recognizes the snack favored at sporting events across the country.
+In their purest form, nachos are tortilla chips covered in nacho cheese or other melted cheese and served with salsa.

 The original recipe is printed in the 1954 St. Anne’s Cookbook.